Release-Candidate/Buildnis/README.md

 Please use the [GitHub issue page](https://github.com/Release-Candidate/Buildnis/issues/new/choose) to file bug reports or feature requests.

+There you also find the issue tracker: [GitHub issues](https://github.com/Release-Candidate/Buildnis/issues)

 ## Contributing to the Project

 See file [CONTRIBUTING.md](https://github.com/Release-Candidate/Buildnis/blob/main/CONTRIBUTING.md) for details.